 Not being a good listener

 The points above can contribute to an adult with ADHD not listening well.
 Rather than letting the other person speak, they're jumping in with their own points.
 Their distractibility and trouble focusing can also come into play.
-They may be trying their best to concentrate on what the other person is saying, but their minds have three other things going on at the same time.
+They may be trying their best to concentrate on what their conversation partner is saying, but their mind has three other things going on at the same time.
 This can get even worse during chaotic group conversations.

 Coming across as distracted and spacey